 In addition to private customers, we have several corporate customers who have purchased trees for many years.

 What if I, as tree owner, die?

 You can also bequeath your trees if you like.
-The law will decide whether your wishes will be followed, regarding heirs.
+The law will decide whether your wishes will be followed regarding heirs.

 A 90-account is a PlusGiro or Bankgiro account starting with the digits 90.
 These accounts are granted to charitable organizations that engage in public collections.

-The first year we paid out a return was 2010.
-It was for trees that were sold to the first customers, in 2006.
-In 2011 we paid out returns for the trees sold in 2006 and 2007.
+The first year we paid a return was 2010.
+It was for trees that were sold to the first customers in 2006.
+In 2011 we paid returns for trees sold in 2006 and 2007.

 How are my Better Globe trees taxed?